wendywest16/MySQL---Tableau/README.md

-# MySQL---Tableau
+# Python---MySQL---Tableau

-A collection of MySQL scripts to highlight database management.
-Includes querying with results displayed in Tableau.
+A collection of MySQL scripts to highlight database management and querying, Python files for data manipulation, and links to results displayed in Tableau.